J0hn-J0hn/Krockes_Quest/README.md

 # Krockes_Quest
 Krockes Quest: Meat your Destiny

 Your new favorite endless runner!

-The game speeds up for every 5 points you collect.
+Remember to install Pygame before launching.

 Future plans: